nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 --8<-- "docs/nf_develop/img/nested.excalidraw.svg"
 </figure>

 Within your pipeline repository, `modules` and `subworkflows` are stored within `local` and `nf-core` folders.
-The `nf-core` folder is for components that have come from the nf-core GitHub repository while the `local` folder is for components that have been developed independently:
+The `nf-core` folder is for components that have come from the nf-core GitHub repository while the `local` folder is for components that have been developed independently (usually things very specific to a pipeline):

 ```console
 modules/